Cascading/cascading.compatibility/FAQ.md

 ## Many tests are failing with problems in MiniDFSCluster.
 What can I do?

-This is a permission problem and can be solved by setting the umask in your current sesssion ot `0022` like so:
+This is a permission problem and can be solved by setting the umask in your current sesssion to `0022` like so:

 ```bash
     > umask 0022